mbeissinger/tfjs-converter/README.md

 The first argument to the converter is the path to your exported Lobe TensorFlow saved model.

 Optionally, you can give the --output_dir argument of where you would like the TensorFlow.js model to be saved.
-If you don't provide this argument, it will be saved inside of you input saved model directory as `tensorflowjs_model/`.
+If you don't provide this argument, it will be saved inside of your input saved model directory as `tensorflowjs_model/`.

 ## How to run TensorFlow.js model